Vancouver Public Library

-In tandem with decisions made around content strategy and information architecture, the overall result is a website that is less cluttered, easy to navigate and visually streamlined.
+Because of decisions made around content strategy and information architecture, the overall result is a website that is less cluttered, easy to navigate and visually streamlined.

 With content presented on fewer pages, patrons were able to find what they were looking for in fewer clicks, resulting in an expected drop in page views and sessions.

 A survey done several months after launch garnered a 63% positive general impression from over 350 respondents.
 Some of the feedback we received on the survey include:

-• Congratulations on the relaunch!
-It looks like it was no small achievement.
+- Congratulations on the relaunch!
+It looks like it was no small achievement

 - It isn't making use of web design ideas from the 1990s anymore

 - Clean, sleek design with a reasonable and useful amount of information

 - This is well-planned and a welcome space.
 Very nicely done.
 A+